Garden AdviceWhat Is Mulching and What Are Its Advantages?

 This post is for you!

-Leaf mulch is a layer of leaves that is laid over the soil’s surface, acting as a cover.
+Leaf mulch is one of the organic types of mulch.
+It’s a layer of leaves that is laid over the soil’s surface, acting as a cover.
 To increase the effectiveness of the mulch, it is recommended that you shred the leaves or cut them into little pieces, the smaller, the better.
 Spreading the leaf mulch around your trees and plants will help improve the soil texture, as well as suppress the growth of weeds.
 Also, it boosts the water-retention properties of the soil, which can be invaluable during lengthy dry spells of weather.
 Another huge plus of leaf mulch is that all you need to make it is a few empty bin bags and some free time (to collect the fallen leaves).

 Another great use for leaf mulch is that it can be turned into leaf mould.